 However, the regulations do not require the listing of the individual fragrance ingredients; therefore, the consumer will not be able to determine from the ingredient declaration if phthalates are present in a fragrance...
 Consumers who do not want to purchase cosmetics containing DEP may wish to choose products that do not include "Fragrance" in the ingredient listing.FDA

 Yep, I said the same thing!
 Think about how many of your personal-care and home-cleaning products contain some ambiguous 'fragrance'.
 Most of that is artificial, and the components of which are non-specifically delineated — you have no idea if that scent contains phthalates, and there is no way to tell - so just say NO to 'fragrance' as an ingredient in your skin care and home care products.

 - They are known endocrine disruptors and linked to developmental and reproductive toxicity and cancer according to Campaign for Safe Cosmetics.

-- Phthalates are commonly found in human urine samples.
+- They penetrate your body and phthalates are commonly found in human urine samples.

 - They wash off our skin and into wastewater treatment facilities where they are difficult to remove, and thus, enter the environment and then re-enter drinking water and the food chain.